Jonathan has been a filmmaking hobbyist as well as for hire since 2002. He keeps abreast of the latest technology and specialises in 3D.

 Introduction and Caveat

 Many today will say that discs are dead, long live streaming.
-However, while streaming is a definite game-changer and a huge resource, most of those with this opinion may not be aware that not only are discs still the number one source of home media sales, but also provide significant quality upgrades over often highly compressed streaming.
+However, while streaming is a definite game-changer and a huge resource, most of those with this opinion may not be aware that not only are discs still the number one source of home media sales, but also provide significant quality upgrades over often highly compressed streaming, besides issues of actual ownership and frequent editing and changing of content.
 Since there will always be those who appreciate quality over quantity, I thought I'd round up some of the best disc players you can buy that I can recommend for various budgets and needs.

 Keep in mind I will not be recommending any standalone DVD players, or any players based solely on their ability to stream.
 My reason for the former is that DVD is an archaic technology from the 90s that tops out at 480i resolution.
 (It seems to be a common misconception that DVD plays at 720p, but this is not even close.)
 It is not an HD format, and streaming services almost always show a better picture than a DVD can.
 It's Blu-ray discs that beat streaming services in quality, not DVD.
 My reason for not getting too much into streaming capabilities is that disc players with built in apps or even their own app stores are less supported and will likely not have all the latest streaming channels and apps available.
 Due to copy protection mechanisms, some may not have the ability to stream in 4K or even in HD, so to know you always have the latest and best I recommend using a Roku or Amazon Fire Stick, which receive regular updates.
 So now let's get into the recommendations.